 Neukrug earned a degree in Civil and Urban Engineering from the University of Pennsylvania.

-Steve Viscelli is an economic and political sociologist.
-He is currently a Lecturer in the Department of Sociology at the University of Pennsylvania.
-Steve’s research focuses on work, labor market economics and economic regulation.
+Dr. Steve Viscelli is an economic and political sociologist.
+He is currently a lecturer in the Department of Sociology at the University of Pennsylvania.
+Steve’s research focuses on work, labor market economics, and economic regulation.
 He has a recent book with the University of California Press entitled The Big Rig: Trucking and the Decline of the American Dream.
 In addition to his academic research, he works with a range of public and private stakeholders to make the trucking industry safer, more efficient, and a better place to work.
 In particular, Steve has worked with public and private organizations to develop new ways to move freight through urban areas to increase fuel efficiency and reduce the negative impacts of truck traffic.
-In addition to beginning as a senior fellow this fall, Viscelli will be a Fox Family Pavilion Scholar at the University of Pennsylvania.
-From 2012-2016, Steve was a visiting assistant professor at Swarthmore College and a Senior Associate at the Center on Wisconsin Strategy.
-From 2010-2012 he was a National Science Foundation Post-doctoral Fellow in Economic Sociology at the University of Wisconsin.
+In addition to beginning as a senior fellow this fall, Steve will be a Fox Family Pavilion scholar at the University of Pennsylvania.
+From 2012-2016, Steve was a visiting assistant professor at Swarthmore College and a senior associate at the Center on Wisconsin Strategy.
+From 2010-2012 he was a National Science Foundation post-doctoral fellow in economic sociology at the University of Wisconsin.

-Viscelli earned a Ph.D.in Sociology in 2010 from Indiana University, a M.A. in Anthropology in 2002 from Syracuse University, and a B.A. in Philosophy in 1996 from Colgate University.
+Steve earned a Ph.D.in sociology in 2010 from Indiana University, a M.A. in anthropology in 2002 from Syracuse University, and a B.A. in philosophy in 1996 from Colgate University.

 Arthur van Benthem